motech/modules/docs/source/batch.rst

     </job>

 ``job id`` is just a name of your job, which must be the same as xml filename. ``step id`` is a name of the step - each job contains one ore more steps which are executed within the job.
-In each step corresponding batchlet will execute its process method. ``batchlet ref`` points to batchlet which should be used in this step.
-Batchlet class should look like in example below:
+In each step, the corresponding batchlet will execute its process method. ``batchlet ref`` points to batchlet which should be used in this step.
+Batchlet class should look like in the example below:

 .. code-block:: java